 Our projects aim to give people a fresh perspective of a place.
-Our events are closely tied to the places in which they are produced: for example Crown of Light in Lumiere was commissioned specially for Durham’s Cathedral, and artist Ross Ashton utilized that building’s history in the son et lumiere display.
+Our events are closely tied to the places in which they are produced: for example Crown of Light in Lumiere was commissioned specially for Durham’s Cathedral, and artist Ross Ashton utilised that building’s history in the son et lumiere display.
 By illuminating a site, or setting it in a different context, we try to cultivate new appreciation of a place.
 Our work also has tangible economic benefits.
-For example, during La Machine Liverpool experienced a 615% increase in footfall, while several Durham businesses confirmed that the number of customers increased exponentially during Lumiere.
+For example, during La Machine Liverpool experienced a 615% increase in footfall, while Lumiere Durham 2013 generated an estimated £5.8m of economic benefit.

 One of your aims is to change the way people look at their surroundings.
 Do you mean during the event or after it as well?

 Inevitably people will see their surroundings afresh most of all during the projects.
 However, we hope that our audiences will remember the event for many years to come when they walk through a certain place.